smtrf/s4b-project/README.md

 ## Project Objectives

-In this project, I intend to develop python scripts that will:
+In this project, I intend to develop scripts that will:
-* Align RNA-seq reads to a reference genome
+* Clean RNA-seq reads and align them to a reference genome (bash)
-* Find differentially expressed genes (DEGs)
+* Find differentially expressed genes (DEGs) (R)

-To complete these objectives, I anticipate the use of several scripts (at least one per objective) that will involve the use of external packages.
+These analyses will consist of RNA-seq data extracted from the common mouse species, *Mus musculus*, that was exposed to two separate treatment groups.

 ## Box Folder